wrsturgeon/check-and-compile/README.md

 This package uses [Nix](https://github.com/nixos/nix) for fully reproducible builds.

-It works will all versions of Python, so instead of providing `packages.${system}.default`, it provides `lib.with-pkgs`, which you can use like this:
+It works with all versions of Python, so instead of providing `packages.${system}.default`, it provides `lib.with-pkgs`, which you can use like this:

 ```nix